FIPS 140-2 enablement

 vcluster create my-fips-vcluster -f vcluster.yaml

-If you wish to configure a different Kubernetes version in your virtual cluster than the current host cluster version, you can do so by setting the controlPlane.distro.k8s.version.
+To use a different Kubernetes version in your virtual cluster than the host cluster, set the controlPlane.distro.k8s.version

 controlPlane: